gopale/TrainingWithLarisa_15-Apr-2019/readme.md

 - Start **Anypoint Studio** and connect to your workspace

-- If you plan to import a project whose name already exist, right-click on the prject and _delete_ it first (don't forget to select the _checkmark_ before deletion)
+- **Note**: If you plan to import a project whose name already exist, right-click on the prject and _delete_ it first (don't forget to select the _checkmark_ before deletion)

 - Within **Package Explorer** section, right-click anywhere in white space, select **Import** to open the wizard